My finances, my projects, my life

 Calculating the maximum rental charge under Luxembourg law

 • What is the rental cap?
 For an unfurnished property, the rental charge cannot exceed 5% of the capital invested.
 Maximum monthly rent = (capital invested x 0.05) / 12.
-For a fully furnished property, the rental charge cannot be more than double the statutory rent for unfurnished properties.
+For fully equipped, furnished properties, landlords can charge a rent supplement for the furniture provided.

 • How should the capital invested be calculated?
 The Ministry for Small Businesses, Tourism and Housing determines the capital invested by using the price of the land on which the property is built, the cost of constructing the property (including architects’ and notaries’ fees) and the amount committed for renovations and/or conversions.
 If the owner was not responsible for building the property, the price that appears in the deed of purchase (plus any related fees) must be taken into account.

 • Can you adjust a rental charge?
-In its French-language publication on new legislation on residential lease agreements, the Ministry of Housing states that the rental charge should also take into account changes in the construction cost and currency devaluation.
+In its publication: Rental lease: new legislation on residential lease agreements, the Ministry of Housing states that the rental charge should also take into account changes in the construction cost and currency devaluation.

 Maximum monthly rent =